git-maintenance(1) — Linux manual page

 --scheduler=auto|crontab|systemd-timer|launchctl|schtasks

-scheduler for running the hourly, daily and weekly executions
+for running the hourly, daily and weekly executions of git

-of git maintenance run.
-Possible values for <scheduler> are
+maintenance run.
+Possible values for <scheduler> are auto,

-(macOS), and schtasks (Windows).
-When auto is specified, the
+schtasks (Windows).
+When auto is specified, the appropriate

 TROUBLESHOOTING top

-repository maintenance patterns while minimizing user wait time
+maintenance patterns while minimizing user wait time during Git

-during Git commands.
-A variety of configuration options are
+commands.
+A variety of configuration options are available to

-available to allow customizing this process.
-The default
+allow customizing this process.
+The default maintenance options

-maintenance options focus on operations that complete quickly,
+focus on operations that complete quickly, even on large

-not run as frequently as intended.
-Each git maintenance run
+run as frequently as intended.
+Each git maintenance run command

-command takes a lock on the repository’s object database, and
+takes a lock on the repository’s object database, and this

 running on the same repository.
 Without this safeguard, competing